cliffc2/jormungandr-setup/README.md

 # Generate your 15 word mnemonic phrase
 cardano-wallet mnemonic generate

-# Make (restore) the private key from 15 word mnemonic phrase
+# Make (or restore) the private key from 15 word mnemonic phrase
 cardano-wallet mnemonic reward-credentials

 #This is your new secret key from the cardano-wallet